-- 4. Moral and Ethical behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
+- Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
 A felony conviction will be considered evidence of failure to meet this standard. - 5.
 Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the written examination for a period of at least 3 years.
-If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time - 6.
-Limitation of Eligibility The candidate may not have taken and failed the REI written examination 5 consecutive times without completing additional education.
+If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time.

+6. Limitation of Eligibility The candidate may not have taken and failed the FPMRS written examination 5 consecutive times without completing additional education.
 (See TEP policy on the ABOG home page.)

-June 26, 2015 Written Examination: Content
+June 24, 2016 Written Examination: Content

-The content of the written examination will include advanced knowledge on the subjects outlined in the Guide to Learning in Reproductive Endocrinology and Infertility.
+The content of the written examination will include advanced knowledge in the subjects outlined in the Guide to Learning in Female Pelvic Medicine and Reconstructive Surgery.
 The questions will be in a multiple-choice, one best answer format.